thelonious/kld-array-iterators/README.md

 * hasNext - returns true if calling "next" will return a value
 * next - returns the next value from the iterator or null if the iterator has been exhausted
 * reset - reset the iterator allowing it to provide all of its values again
 * forEach(callback) - invokes the specified callback for each item in the iterator.
-The callback receives a single argument; the current value of the interator.
+The callback receives a single argument; the current value of the iterator.

 Atomic Iterators
 ----------------